Bone and cartilage physiology

 Nat Commun 2014 Apr;5():3673

-See also KI News: New findings explain why we stop growing at one point
+See also news article on KI News: New findings explain why we stop growing at one point

 Mice depleted of the coxsackievirus and adenovirus receptor display normal spermatogenesis and an intact blood-testis barrier.